The Complete Guide on How to Build a Smart Home

 2.3 Automation in Smart Homes

-Voice assistants with Natural Language Processing (NLP) are a prime illustration of how artificial intelligence is incorporated into a smart home.
-The latest versions not only respond to direct commands, adjust settings, or select a requested music track, but they can also retrieve information upon request and engage in conversations on chosen topics.
+• Natural Language Processing (NLP) voice assistants are the best example to put artificial intelligence in use.
+The most recent versions do not only respond to direct commands, adjust settings or choose a requested music track but also able to retrieve upon the verbal request any information and just chat with the user on the preferred topic.
 Integrating language models into smart home assistants creates new experiences in their use.

 2.4.
 Energy Management in Smart Homes